Consumer spending bolsters U.S. second-quarter growth

 The revision to first-quarter growth reflected steps taken by the government to refine the seasonal adjustment for some components of GDP, which economists said left residual seasonality in the data, as well as new source data.

-A separate report from the Labor Department showed first-time applications for unemployment benefits increased 12,000 last week to a seasonally adjusted 267,000.
+A separate report from the Labour Department showed first-time applications for unemployment benefits increased 12,000 last week to a seasonally adjusted 267,000.
 However, claims remained near their cycle lows.

 The dollar rose against a basket of currencies, while prices for U.S. Treasury debt were mixed.
 Stocks on Wall Street were trading lower.